darkforestry/amms-rs/docs/addingAnAMM.md

 <br>

 ## Create a new AMM type
-Now lets head to the newly created `mod.rs` file in the directory that you just initialized and write some code.
+Now let's head to the newly created `mod.rs` file in the directory that you just initialized and write some code.
 Within this file, you will want to create a new struct for your AMM.
 Here is an example of what the `UniswapV2Pool` type looks like to get a rough idea of what the type should look like.
 Your new AMM will potentially look very different depending on the mechanics of the AMM itself.

 `File: src/amm/uniswap_v2/mod.rs`
 ```rust